 The FFL membership drive kicks off around Sept.
-1. To join, go to www.joyoftournaments.com/fl/ffl and apply for membership.
+1. To join, go to www.speechwire.com; after you log in, you should see the FFL Membership icon at the top.
+Click that, and apply for membership.
 The deadline for registration without financial penalty is December 15.
 Membership is \$70 for the year if a returning FFL program, \$35 if your school has not been a member in the past three years.
 FYI, 6-7 Macaw Region entries in each event will qualify for Varsity State; the exact number is still to be determined.
 To compete at Novice State, teams need to have at least one competitor at the regional tournament.